Safeguarding children and adults: an introduction training course

 Who should attend?

-This course is of value to staff who work with children and adults.
-It is also useful for a range of professionals working across different sectors, including:
+This course is designed for frontline staff who work directly with children and adults.
+It is useful for a range of professionals working across different sectors, including:

-- frontline professionals, such as team leaders and managers working for care and support providers
+• frontline professionals and team leaders working for care and support providers

 The course is not designed for experienced safeguarding leads or local authority staff with additional safeguarding responsibilities.